-Lighter in texture than traditional banana bread, this almond flour version is sweetened with local honey and spotted with juicy blueberries.
+This almond flour blueberry banana bread is light, airy, and sweetened with local honey.
 Give this gluten-free bread a try!

 A good banana bread should be moist – after all, no one wants a dry bread.
 However, the first attempt at this recipe resulted in bread that was more wet than moist.
 I know.
 Wet is not an appetizing word to describe bread.